Compare

 VHQ Hexbeam

-This is another copy of the of the KIO hex beam design.
+This is another copy of the of an older KIO hex beam design.
 It doubles up on heft and weight of components that seldom fail on any hex beam but it is the same on the component that is most vulnerable in an ice storm, which are the fiberglass tubes.
 The result is weight of metal that makes the VHQ hex 50% heavier than other hex beams but twice as expensive and a hex beam that is likely to be little more weather worthy than any other hex beam, in our opinion.
 The maker claims higher gain than other hexbeams.
 Some skepticism is warranted (see the introductory paragraph above.)

 KIO Technology